Top

 Offline Process

-1. Investors can open a POFD offline by visiting the nearby post office branch.
+Investors can also open a deposit by visiting the nearest post office branch.

 Types Of Post Office Fixed Deposit Schemes